yeikiu/vue3-md-blog/public/data/posts/guide/post-with-your-favourite-ide.md

 Once your post is ready to be seen by the 🌎, simply push your changes to your repo and let `GitHub Actions` do its thing.

-_Note:_ It might take a while for the changes to propagate through GitHub and your browser´s cache, use incognito for a fresh check!
+_Note:_ It might take a while for the changes to propagate through GitHub and your browser´s cache, use incognito for a fresh check.